exercism/csharp/exercises/concept/object-initializers/.docs/hints.md

 ## General

-- [object initializer][object-initializers] documentation describes how to use initialzers.
+- [object initializer][object-initializers] documentation describes how to use initializers.
 - [collection initializer][collection-initializers] documentation gives a preview of how initializers can be used with collections like dictionaries and lists.

 ## 1. Store the system admin's details hard-coded in the system and make it available to callers.